HBashanaE/algorithms/graph-theory/README.md

 - `node y` and `node z` are the two ends of diameter path.
 So distance between them is diameter.

 > Time Complexity is `O(n)`

+### All Longest Paths

+This is similar to a generalization of dynamic programming method for finding the diameter in a tree.

+- First find the maximum length and second maximum length starting from each node and going through its children.
+Use dynamic programming as in,
+  - *maximum distance through children* = maximum of each child's *maximum distance* + 1.
+- Then find maximum distance starting from each node and going through its parent.
+Use dynamic programming as in *maximum length from a node through its parent* is either,
+  - Maximum distance from the parent node + 1
+  - Second maximum distance from the parent node + 1 (If first maximum length path goes through the node in question)
+- Then take maximum of above distance through parent node and distance through child nodes as the maximum distance of the particular node

+> Time Complexity is `O(n)`